-WHEREAS, the Board of Supervisors hereby finds that conditions of extreme peril to the safety of persons and property presently exist in Lake County, caused by rapidly decreasing populations of Clear Lake hitch that could potentially result in extinction for the species; possible permanent loss of food security and cultural resources for Lake County's indigenous Pomo people and sovereign nations; potentially significant impacts upon agricultural, mining, recreational and tourism activities to the extent they impact hitch habitat in Clear Lake and its tributaries; and potentially serious economic impacts should the U.S. Fish and Wildlife Service grant the pending requests for emergency ESA listing; and
+WHEREAS, the Board of Supervisors hereby finds that conditions of extreme peril to the safety of persons and property presently exist in Lake County, caused by rapidly decreasing populations of Clear Lake hitch that could potentially result in extinction for the species; possible permanent loss of food security and cultural resources for indigenous Pomo peoples and sovereign nations within Lake County; potentially significant impacts upon agricultural, mining, recreational and tourism activities to the extent they may impact hitch habitat in Clear Lake and its tributaries; and potentially serious economic impacts should the U.S. Fish and Wildlife Service grant the pending requests for emergency ESA listing; and

-WHEREAS, the Board of Supervisors does find that the aforesaid conditions and the breadth of the peril the County and its residents face as a result require the Proclamation of Local Emergency and that local resources are unable to cope with the effects of the significant danger.
+WHEREAS, the Board of Supervisors does find that the aforesaid conditions and the breadth of the peril the county and its residents face as a result require the proclamation of a local emergency and that local resources are unable to cope with the effects of the significant danger.